 Batiste’s notable career performances have included the national anthem at the 2017 NBA All Star Game; a tribute to Chuck Berry and Fats Domino during the 2018 Grammy Awards; and the 2020 Juneteenth celebration in Brooklyn.
 Batiste has been honored by the 2016 Forbes 30 Under 30 music list; named grand marshal of Endymion Parade in New Orleans; the American Jazz Museum Lifetime Achievement Award; and the NAACP Image Award.

 Jon has acted for TV and films.
 He was in the HBO series Treme (2011-2013).
 He was also in Spike Lee’s Red Hook Summer (2012) and composed and performed the organ music film score.
 Other film scores include the television documentary Duke 91 & 92: Back to Back (2012) and Melody of Choice (2012).

 In 2005, Batiste began performing regularly in New York with his Juilliard peers, bassist Phil Kuehn and drummer Joe Saylor.
 He later added Eddie Barbash on alto saxophone and Ibanda Ruhumbika on tuba.
 Batiste named the band Stay Human, which draws its moniker from the belief that human interaction during a live musical performance can uplift humanity in the midst of the “plug in, tune out” nature of modern society.
 In mid-2015, it was announced that Jon Batiste and Stay Human would serve as the house band on The Late Show with Stephen Colbert on CBS.
-The show premiered on September 8, 2015, and Jon continues to lead the band today.
+The show premiered on September 8, 2015.